usbpc/AudiblePodcastFeed/README.md

 ## Quick start
 ### Setup
-1. Create a folder with the following `docker-compose.yaml`:
+1. Create a directory with the following `docker-compose.yaml`:
 ```yaml
 services:
   audible-podcasts: